-The Units are offered for sale during the period (the "Offering Period"), which is intended to end on or before June 30, 2016.
-The General Partner reserves the right to extend the Offering Period one or more times beyond June 30, 2016, to December 31, 2016 at the latest.
+The Units are offered for sale during the period (the "Offering Period") which is intended to end on or before August 15, 2017.
+The General Partner reserves the right to extend the Offering Period one or more times beyond August 15, 2017, to December 31, 2017 at the latest.
 The Subscription Price of the Units is \$100 per Unit payable on execution of the Subscription Agreement, with a minimum subscription of 50 Units per investor, and with any investment in excess of \$5,000 to be made in multiples of \$1,000.
-The Partnership is making the Offering to all residents of Canada.
+The Partnership is making the Offering to all residents of Canada who are eligible to purchase Units.

 Units may be purchased through persons permitted under applicable securities legislation to sell Units of the Partnership.
-An investor who wishes to subscribe for Units must, subject to a minimum subscription of fifty (50) Units, complete, execute and deliver to the General Partner a Subscription Agreement and pay the amount due on Closing (as hereinafter defined) (\$100.00 per Unit subscribed for) by an electronic order system such as FundSERV, by direct debit from the investor's brokerage account or by certified cheque or bank draft made payable to the Partnership.
+An investor who wishes to subscribe for Units must, subject to a minimum subscription of fifty (50) Units, complete, execute and deliver to the General Partner a Subscription Agreement and pay the amount due on Closing (as hereinafter defined) (\$100.00 per Unit subscribed for) by an electronic order system such as FundSERV, or by wire transfer, certified cheque or bank draft made payable to "Marquest Mining 2017-I Super Flow-Through Limited Partnership".
 Where Units are purchased through FundSERV, completed Subscription Agreements must be delivered to the General Partner within five business days of the purchase.
-All subscriptions will be irrevocable, subject to the two day cancellation right described herein, that is available to certain Subscribers, as described in this Offering Memorandum.
+All subscriptions will be irrevocable, subject to the two-day cancellation right described herein, that is available to certain Subscribers, as described in this Offering Memorandum.